Skip to content

 Deal with formalities as early as possible

 It is important that you do not underestimate the administrative part.
 Especially the question of financing should be answered early on.
 Besides the standard costs of living, which are much higher in some countries than in Germany, you also need to think about insurance, accommodation, potential trips home and many other things in advance.
 Of course, there is a wide range of support available.
 These include, for example, study abroad grants, scholarships or special loans.
 Each university has people who are familiar with this.
 Student advisors, lecturers who coordinate contacts abroad and fellow students who have already been abroad.
-Experience has shown that it is advisable to start with the organisation a year in advance.
-Our online events provide important tips on how to do this.
+You should start organizing your stay abroad at least one year before you actually leave.
+We provide important tips on how to do this in our regular online presentations.

 What opportunities do I have to study abroad during my course of studies?